Baalakay/development-multi-workspace-devcontainer-config/README.md

-# Blake's Shared Devcontainer Configuration
+Shared Devcontainer Configuration

 This repository provides a robust, ready-to-use devcontainer environment for use across multiple projects.
-It is designed to be symlinked into any project as a shared `.devcontainer` folder, providing a consistent, reproducible setup for Python, React, and more.
+It is designed to be symlinked into any project as a shared `.devcontainer` folder.

 > **Prerequisite:**
 > You must have [Docker](https://www.docker.com/products/docker-desktop/) and an IDE such as [Cursor](https://www.cursor.so/), [Windsurf](https://windsurf.ai/), or [VS Code](https://code.visualstudio.com/) installed on your local machine before using this template.